 Among these methods, no. 1 (muscle fatigue) and 4 (growth factors/lactate accumulation) have something in common: they require that a set lasts for a fairly long time.
 This is required to create a significant amount of muscle fatigue but also to trigger a maximum release of lactate.

 Anecdotally, and scientifically 40-60 seconds is the optimal time under tension for a set to maximize these two methods.
-This is the zone in which you have the greatest release of lactate and growth factors while also fatiguing the most muscle fibers (going lighter might not recruit the higher threshold fibers as well).
+This is the zone in which you have the greatest release of lactate and growth factors while also fatiguing the most muscle fibres (going lighter might not recruit the higher threshold fibres as well).

 Method 2 (muscle damage) requires a higher loading.
 If the weight is too light, the tension during the eccentric is too low and won’t cause as much muscle damage.
 When it comes to muscle damage, the following applies: